-- 2. Research paper with a length of no less than 6 pages and requiring a minimum of 8 accurately cited sources (other than the author).
-Annotated Bibliography listing all sources is required for this final exam.
+- Research paper with a length of no less than 6 pages and requiring a minimum of 6 accurately cited sources (other than the author).

 - 3. Design a research project

 - 4. Give a speech

 Regardless of the choice, all alternatives to the regular final exam, must turn in (copies of) all dated lecture notes- one letter grade deduction may follow, if no dated lecture notes are provided at the time the assignment is due.